Missy Elliott: Early life

-Melissa Arnette Elliott was born on July 1, 1971, at Naval Medical Center Portsmouth in Portsmouth, Virginia.
-She is the only child of mother Patricia Elliott, a power-company dispatcher, and father Ronnie, a former U.S. Marine.
-Elliott grew up in an active church choir family, and singing was a normal part of her youth.
-At the age of four, she wanted to be a performer, and, as biographer Veronica A. Davis writes, she "would sing and perform for her family".
-In later years, she feared no one would take her seriously, because she was always the class clown.
-While her father was an active Marine, the family lived in Jacksonville, North Carolina, in a manufactured home community.
-Elliott blossomed during this part of her life.
-She enjoyed school for the friendships that she formed even though she had little interest in schoolwork.
-She would later get well above average marks on intelligence tests, and she was advanced two years ahead of her former class.
-Her move in grades caused isolation, and she purposely failed, eventually returning to her previous class.
-When her father returned from the Marines, they moved back to Virginia, where they lived in extreme poverty.
+Melissa Arnette Elliott was born on July 1, 1971, at Naval Medical Center Portsmouth in Portsmouth, Virginia, the only child of power company dispatcher Patricia and former Marine Ronnie Elliott.
+She grew up in an active church choir family, where singing was a normal part of her youth.
+At the age of four, she wanted to be a performer, with biographer Veronica A. Davis later writing that she "would sing and perform for her family".
+In later years, she feared no one would take her seriously because she was always the class clown.
+While her father was an active Marine, the family lived in a manufactured home community in Jacksonville, North Carolina.
+She blossomed during this part of her life, enjoying school for the friendships that she formed even though she had little interest in schoolwork.
+When her father returned from the Marines, the family moved back to Virginia, where they lived in extreme poverty.

-Life in Virginia saw many hardships.
-Elliott talks about domestic abuse by her father.
-She refused to stay over at friends' homes out of fear that on her return home she would find her mother dead.
-When Elliott was eight, she was molested by a cousin.
-In one violent incident, Ronnie Elliott dislocated his wife's shoulders and during another, Elliott herself was threatened with a gun.
-At the age of fourteen, Elliott's mother decided to end the situation and fled with her daughter on the pretext of taking a joyride on a local bus.
-In reality, the pair had found refuge at a family member's home where their possessions were stored in a loaded U-Haul truck.
-Elliott tells her that she feared her father would kill them both for leaving.
+Life in Virginia saw many hardships, and Elliott has talked about seeing her mother suffer domestic abuse at the hands of her father; she refused to attend sleepovers at her friends' homes out of fear that she would find her mother dead upon returning home.
+When she was eight, she was sexually abused by a cousin.
+In one violent incident, her father dislocated her mother's shoulders; during another, Elliott herself was threatened by her father with a gun.
+When Elliott was 14, her mother decided to end the situation and fled with Elliott on the pretext of taking a joyride on a local bus.
+In reality, the pair had found refuge at a family member's home, where their possessions were stored in a loaded U-Haul truck.
+Elliott told her mother that she feared her father would kill them both for leaving.
 She later stated, "When we left, my mother realized how strong she was on her own, and it made me strong.
 It took her leaving her home to be able to realize that."

-Elliott and her mother lived in the Hodges Ferry neighborhood of Portsmouth, Virginia.
-Elliott graduated from Woodrow Wilson High School (Now known as Manor High School) in Portsmouth, Virginia, in 1990.
+She and her mother lived in the Hodges Ferry neighborhood of Portsmouth, where Elliott graduated from Manor High School in 1990.
+She later said that she occasionally speaks to her father, but has not forgiven him for abusing her mother.